AAYUSHJOSHI01/Library-Management-System/README.md

 ## Database Schema

-The project uses an SQLite database with the following schema:
+The project uses an SQLite database with the schema very Similar to this:

 - `users` table:
   - `user_id` (Primary Key)